Judge: UF can’t stop faculty in cases conflicting with state

 ORLANDO, Fla.
 (AP) — In a decision that made a withering comparison to Communist China, a federal judge on Friday temporarily prohibited the University of Florida from enforcing a policy that restricted faculty members from providing expert testimony in cases that conflict with positions taken by the state of Florida.

-U.S. District Judge Mark Walker granted a preliminary injunction on a conflict-of-interest claim brought by six faculty members, but he left in place for the time being a school policy that in some cases prohibits faculty from citing their university affiliation when serving as expert witnesses.
+U.S. District Judge Mark Walker granted a preliminary injunction on a conflict-of-interest claim brought by six faculty members, but he left in place for the time being a school policy that requires faculty members to get permission when providing expertise in court cases.
+The judge said he needed to hear more arguments or see further evidence before making a decision on this point.

 “Our society would be immeasurably poorer without Plaintiffs’ speech,” the judge wrote.